Skip to content

 Ours 0.43 0.31 4.22

-Evaluated on 1.5K synthetic test samples, the method achieves the best logo extraction quality and the highest overall score.
+Evaluated on 1.5K synthetic test samples, Ours achieves optimal logo extraction quality and the highest overall score.

 Ablation Study